The 10 Best Hocking Hills (Easy, Moderate & Hard Hikes)

 Helpful Tips For Visiting The Hocking Hills Hiking Trails

-The Hocking Hills region’s deep gorges, narrow passages, and recess caves keep many hikers returning year after year.
+The Hocking Hills region’s deep gorges, narrow passages, and recessed caves keep many hikers returning year after year.
 Enjoy an overnight stay at a cabin before tackling more Hocking Hills hikes the next day.
 We have a few useful tips to help you plan your visit.

 - The park is open year-round; however, check with the Ohio Department of Natural Resources for trail closures.